Jill Hennessy

-Jillian Noel Hennessy (born November 25, 1968) is a Canadian actress and singer.
+Jill Hennessy is a Canadian actress and musician.
 She is best known for her roles on the American television series Law & Order, on which she played prosecutor Claire Kincaid for three seasons, and Crossing Jordan, on which she played the lead character, Jordan Cavanaugh, for six seasons.
 She has also acted in films such as RoboCop 3 and Most Wanted, and the independent films Chutney Popcorn and The Acting Class, the latter of which she also wrote and co-directed.

+As a singer-songwriter and guitarist, she has released two independent albums, Ghost in My Head and I Do.
+She remains active in the New York City music scene, completing a sold-out residency at City Vineyard in 2026.

 Early life

-Hennessy was born in Edmonton, Alberta.
+Hennessy was born November 25, 1968 in Edmonton, Alberta.
 Her father, John Hennessy, was a meat salesman and sales/marketing executive, a job that required considerable travel and resulted in frequent moves for the family.
 Her mother, Maxine, a secretary, left the family in 1982, leaving her daughter to be partially raised by her paternal grandmother, Eleanor, in Kitchener, Ontario.
 She has a younger brother, John Paul "J.P."
+Hennessy, Jr.

-Hennessy, Jr., an older sister, Faith and an identical twin sister, Jacqueline, who is a magazine writer and TV show host in Canada.
+and an identical twin sister, Jacqueline, who is a magazine writer and TV show host in Canada.
 Hennessy has Irish, French, Swedish and Italian ancestry on her father's side, and mostly Ukrainian Roma, as well as Austrian, ancestry on her mother's.
 She attended Stanley Park Senior Public School and graduated from Grand River Collegiate Institute, both in Kitchener, Ontario, and used to busk in the Toronto subway.